The Class 101 College Planning Franchise Story

 A stockbroker discovers untapped market to help families save money on college tuition

 Some of the most successful entrepreneurs shape their passion for helping others into a lucrative business venture.
-Class 101 Founder and CEO Tom Pabin was at a crossroads in the late 1990s.
+Class 101 college planning franchise Founder and CEO Tom Pabin was at a crossroads in the late 1990s.
 His parents, grandparents and godparents had all passed away, and although he liked his job as a financial advisor, he didn’t love it.
 He wanted to be an entrepreneur, and he wanted to help people.
 He was doing neither in his 9-to-5 career.
 “Although I liked being a stockbroker, you could give the absolute right advice for a family and still be wrong.
 I didn’t want to be in a business where something else controlled my destiny.”

 It was Tom’s volunteer efforts that eventually led him to found Class 101.